-- The nature and magnitude of the investment goal itself (such as a lump-sum spending amount or sustained income for replacement purposes, funding of a limited-time liability such as four-year college tuition, or bequest goals). - The investor's individual circumstances, such as savings rate, length of accumulation period, spending horizon, retirement age (if retirement is the goal), availability of income from pension plans, outside plan assets, expected growth and volatility of labor income compensation, labor market risks, and health status risks. - The investor's subjective preferences or attitudes toward investment risk, such as risk tolerance, aversion to losses, and time preference (ability to postpone spending until later).
+- The nature and magnitude of the investment goal itself (such as a lump-sum spending amount or sustained income for replacement purposes, funding of a limited-time liability such as tuition for a four-year college, or bequest goals). - The investor's individual circumstances, such as savings rate, length of accumulation period, spending horizon, retirement age (if retirement is the goal), availability of income from pension plans, outside plan assets, expected growth and volatility of job income compensation, labor market risks, and health status risks.
+(While we solve for individuals here, we are cognizant of the fact that many participants plan their spending as a household; see Smart and Daga, 2024, for more detail.) - The investor's subjective preferences or attitudes toward investment risk, such as risk tolerance, aversion to losses, and time preference (the ability to postpone spending until later).

 Without a framework or model in place, the infinite combinations of these factors would make answering the complex questions difficult.
-Luckily, researchers have studied the topic of life-cycle investing for decades and have proposed quantitative frameworks to address these types of investment problems.
+Luckily, researchers have studied life-cycle investing for decades and have proposed quantitative frameworks to address these types of investment problems.

-VLCM is based on this extensive body of academic and industry research.
+The VLCM is based on this extensive body of academic and industry research.
 It combines the best thinking and insights into a software-based quantitative algorithm that can be easily deployed toward a wide array of real-world goals-based investment applications.
 The VLCM allows for a variety of input parameters, including multiple goal definitions, different investor characteristics, and a full range of risk preferences.
-This level of analysis can provide unique investment solutions tailored to a large number of very specific investor situations.
+This level of analysis can provide investment solutions tailored to a large number of very specific investor situations.

-Applications of VLCM include:
+Applications of the VLCM include:

-- Individual advice: VLCM is used to generate highly personalized one-to-one investment solutions in an individual advice setting, including glide paths, various portfolio analytics, and insights for retirement and non-retirement goals.
-Applications include Vanguard's Personalized Glide Path (PGP), used in our Digital Advisor offer and our 401(k) Individual Advice Service. - Plan sponsor glide-path customization: VLCM is used in the design of glide paths for participants by plan sponsors seeking a certain level of customization.
-Applications include our Investment Solutions DC advisory services in the U.S. and many international pension plans featuring tailored target dates. - Design of "off-the-shelf," single-fund solutions such as target-date funds and 529 college savings plans: VLCM is used by Vanguard's Strategic Asset Allocation Committee for the selection and oversight of all glide paths in Vanguard's goals-based multi-asset funds, such as our global Target Retirement Fund (TRF) franchise, and in products such as our 529 college savings plan.
-Glide-path construction and due diligence for these products is based on inputting into VCLM a broad range of population demographic and economic and market data most relevant to potential investors in these funds.
+- Individual advice: The VLCM is used to generate highly personalized one-to-one investment solutions in an individual advice setting, including glide paths, various portfolio analytics, and insights for retirement and nonretirement goals.
+Applications include Vanguard's Personalized Glide Path methodology, used in our Digital Advisor offer and our 401(k) Individual Advice Service. - Plan sponsor glide-path customization: The VLCM is used in the design of glide paths for participants by plan sponsors seeking a certain level of customization.
+Applications include our Investment Solutions defined contribution advisory services in the U.S. and many international pension plans that feature tailored target dates. - Design of "off-the-shelf," single-fund solutions such as target-date funds (TDFs) and 529 college savings plans: The VLCM is used by Vanguard's Strategic Asset Allocation Committee for the selection and oversight of all glide paths in Vanguard's goals-based multiasset funds, such as our global Target Retirement Fund franchise, and in products such as our 529 college savings plans.
+Glidepath construction and due diligence for these products are based on inputting into the VLCM a broad range of population demographic and economic and market data most relevant to potential investors in these funds.

-The remainder of the paper is divided into four sections.
+This paper is divided into four sections.
 First, we describe the model framework.
-The next section discusses the sensitivity of the glide path to various factors.
+In the next section, we discuss the sensitivity of the glide path to various factors.
 We then elaborate on practical case studies and highlight key insights obtained from the model.
-Finally, we lay out the caveats of the VLCM.
+Finally, we lay out the caveats for the VLCM.